ekazanov/BaseApp/README.md

         message_body="message body")
 ```

-The MessageRouter find the adderssed object using a
+The MessageRouter find the addressed object using a
 `MessageRouter.message_route_d` dictionary.
 The object receives
 message it's input queue.
 The objects finds the message handler using
 `message_type` message field and call the message handler.